 My sixteen-year-old daughter, Alex, has had a system for managing her priorities with stickers for as long as I can recall.
 My son, Tyler, not so much.
-As a result, he has often been unnecessarily late with assignments.
+As a result, he needs to be more timely with assignments.
 However, he has taken a page out of Alex’s book and has dramatically improved.

 Merely having goals without good habits is not enough to reach them.
-Having a desire to lose 20 pounds, handing in assignments on time, or saving $10,000 within a year is an empty promise without a plan and good habits.
+The desire to lose 20 pounds, hand in assignments on time, or save $10,000 within a year is an empty promise without a plan and good habits.
 We can improve them with hard work, persistence, and perseverance.

 12 Ways To To Improve Your Time Management Skills

-To achieve success, you need to know what your short and long-term goals are.
+To achieve success, you need to know your short- and long-term goals.
 Most of us are more focused on the near term, but these targets should fit our life goals.
-That doesn’t mean you can’t adjust your long-term plan along the way.
-However, having some idea of the lifestyle you’d desire motivates in the short term.
-For example, when you see a house near a lake, it may produce an image for your memory bank that you may want to pursue someday.
+That doesn’t mean you can’t adjust your long-term plan.
+However, having some idea of the lifestyle you’d desire motivates you in the short term.
+For example, seeing a house near a lake may produce an image for your memory bank that you may want to pursue someday.

 To better reach goals, a SMART approach can bridge the gap to better habits.
 George T Doran first introduced the acronym in Management Review in November 1981.
 College students and employees can use this approach to adapt to money and time management: